opf/openproject/help/getting-started/my-account.md

 Here you can adapt the information and **save** your changes with the blue button.

-## Profile settings: change your langue, time zone or display of comments
+## Profile settings: change your language, time zone or display of comments

-To change the language in OpenProject, naviagte to the My account settings and choose the menu point **Settings**.
+To change the language in OpenProject, navigate to the My account settings and choose the menu point **Settings**.

-Here you can choose between multiple lanuages.
+Here you can choose between multiple languages.

 You can choose a Time zone in which you work and how the comments and changes will be saved.

-Also, you can choose to receive a warning manssage when leaving an unsaved work package.
+Also, you can choose to receive a warning massage when leaving an unsaved work package.

 The auto-hide setting will hide the success notifications for changes automatically.

+The blue **Save** button will save your changes.

 ![my-account-settings](my-account-settings.png)

+## Two-factor authentication (Premium feature)

+In order to activate the two-factor authentication for your OpenProject installation,

 ## Email notifications